ariya/phantomjs/test/writing-tests.md

   expected to hit the backstop timeout.)

-* `expect-stdout:` All subsequent tokens on the line are concatenated, with spaces in between, and a newline is appeneded.
+* `expect-stdout:` All subsequent tokens on the line are concatenated, with spaces in between, and a newline is appended.
 The PhantomJS process is expected to emit that text, verbatim, on its standard output.
 If used more than once, that produces multiple lines of expected output.